Skip to content

 Max Active Target Count

 • Visible effect — How many SwarmTarget objects the swarm reacts to at once.
-Any number of targets can be registered in the scene; only the closest Max Active are picked each tick and considered by agents.
-Extras stay registered as fallbacks and rotate in automatically when they become closer to the swarm.
+Any number of targets can be registered in the scene; only the closest Max Active are tracked by agents.
+Extras stay registered as fallbacks and rotate in automatically when they become meaningfully closer to the swarm than a current active member.

 • Gameplay effect — Raise it for multi-target setups (escort missions, multi-boss rooms) where agents must split toward more than one target simultaneously.
 Lower it to keep a large pool of registered fallbacks but only ever attract agents to a handful at a time.